15 Cleaning Secrets Only Car Detailers Know

 Forget the sponge, use a microfiber mitt

 Sponges capture and hold dirt and grit in their large pores.
 You can wring it out, but the grit will stay put.
 Once grit is embedded, you may as well wash your car with sandpaper.
 Detailers use a microfiber car wash mitt because the grit falls out when you rinse.
+If you haven’t been cleaning with microfiber cloths, you should be.

 Use two buckets